09 Jul Girish Karnad: An Inspiration to the Society

 On returning to India, Girish Karnad worked for seven years at Oxford University Press in Chennai before turning into a full-time writer.
 His association with the well-known theatre group The Madras Players was a catalyst in introducing him to the world of performing arts.
 His art did not stop at theatres, and he turned toward the cinema as an actor and director.

-Another instance of his tremendous love for his work was his role in film Ananda Bhairavi, where he portrayed the role of a dance teacher teaching Kuchipudi.
+Another instance of his tremendous love for his work was his role in the film Ananda Bhairavi, where he portrayed the role of a dance teacher teaching Kuchipudi.
 This role was extraordinary as it demanded Girish Karnad to learn the dance form of Kuchipudi.
 Furthermore, he had to fight with traditional Kuchipudi practitioners to train and cast a girl because Kuchipudi banned girls from learning this form of dance.
 Although the film did not receive any commercial success.
 But it was the result of grit and perseverance for delivering flawless performance on the part of Girish Karnad.

 Apart from being academia, artist, and writer Girish Karnad was also a social activist who indulged in socio-political matters.
 He was a prominent voice against right-wing ideology and Hindutva.
-He was a prominent personality to raise voice for murders of Kalburgi, Gauri Lankesh, and others.
+He was a prominent personality to raise his voice for the murders of Kalburgi, Gauri Lankesh, and others.

 Girish Karnad died due to multiple organ failure at the age of 81 on 10 June 2019.
 His notable work in the field of cinema and literature and his courage to fight for his beliefs will always continue to influence and inspire coming generations for the years to come.